 In addition, Wealthsimple Crypto does not have deposit and withdrawal fees, making it one of the best crypto exchanges in Canada.

 Learn more: Wealthsimple Crypto Referral Code

 Wealthsimple Cash is a payment and spending app available on Google Playstore and App Store.

-Formerly known as Wealthsimple Save, Wealthsimple Cash allows you to send and receive money while earning 1.00% annual interest on your balance.
+Formerly known as Wealthsimple Save, Wealthsimple Cash allows you to send and receive money while earning up to 4.00% annual interest on your balance.

 And your deposits on Wealthsimple Cash are covered by the Canada Deposit Insurance Corporation (CDIC) for up to $100,000.